metabase/metabase/docs/users-guide/07-dashboards.md

 ### Configuring a dashboard through its URL

-It is possible to amend the URL of a dashboard to automatically enter fullscreen, enable night mode, or auto-refresh the dashboard.
+You can amend the URL of a dashboard to automatically enter fullscreen, enable night mode, or auto-refresh the dashboard.
 Customizing the dashboard's URL allows you to configure the dashboard even when you do not have any input access to the device where the dashboard will be displayed, like scripted screens, for example.

 To configure a dashboard using its URL, you can add the following optional keywords: `fullscreen`, `night`, or `refresh`.
 Here's an example: